dainantonio/Investigating-a-TMDB-5000-Movie-Dataset/README.md

 * familiarity with pandas' Series and DataFrame objects, which allows the data to be accessed more conveniently
 * how to use Matplotlib to produce plots showing the findings

+## Findings

+I observed that Budget and Revenue have a positively correlated relationship.The revenue has remained higher than the budget throughout the years.
+Drama and Comedy are most popular evident by amount of movies within each genre.